trbngr/commanded_messaging/README.md

 %CreateAccount{age: 5, email: "chris@example.com", username: "chris"}
 ```

-note that apply_changes will not validate values.
+note that `apply_changes` will not validate values.

 ### Events

 Most events mirror the commands that produce them.
-So we make it easy to reduce the boilerplate in creating them.
+So we make it easy to reduce the boilerplate in creating them with the `Commanded.Event` macro.

 ```elixir
 defmodule AccountCreated do